kumo-js/kumo-plugins/plugins/deployer/README.md

     }
   }

-  // When the second task executes, it also has access to all outputs
+  // When the second task executes, it has access to the current outputs
-  // (including the first task).
-On completion, it outputs {"def": 456} which
+  // (including those from the first task).
+On completion, it outputs {"def": 456}
-  // is again merged with all outputs:
+  // which is again merged with all outputs:
   {
     "module1": {..},
     "module2": {